 - Discover recent trends.

-Identify trending topics or sub-topics around an industry or a general theme.
+- Identify trending topics or sub-topics around a specific industry or a more general theme.

-Find out how to make the most of Google Trends to help you create content and optimize your organic search ranking.
+Find out how to make the most of Google Trends to help you create content and optimize your organic search rankings.

 1. Keyword search

-Google Trends will then provide you with a graph of the popularity of the search term over the past year.
-Note that you can also change the time interval by widening or shortening the date range.
+Google Trends will then provide you with a graph of the popularity of the requested search term over the past year.
+You can also change the time interval by widening or shortening the date range.